Women who broke barriers from the year you were born

 In 2018, more women ran for governor, the U.S. House of Representatives, and the U.S. Senate than at any other time in history.
 Among the history-making 90 women heading to the House, there were more than a few firsts.
 While Democrats Ilhan Omar and Rashida Tlaib became the first Muslim women elected to Congress, 29-year-old Alexandria Ocasio-Cortez became the youngest woman ever elected to the House.

-2019: Greta Thunberg became the face of climate-change activism demanding action on climate change
+2019: Greta Thunberg became the face of climate-change activism

 Swedish 16-year-old Greta Thunberg took up the mantle of leadership of climate activism in 2018 when she began protesting in her native Sweden and throughout Europe.
 In 2019, the activist set sail for New York to bring her message to climate summits in North America.